trezzuri/erpnext-docs/docs/en/setting-up/settings/system-settings.md

 * **Country**: You can set the default country here, this will be fetched when creating new addresses.
 If your company has multiple branches in different countries, choose the head office location.
 * **Time Zone**: Sets time automatically based on the time zone.
-* **Language**: Sets the global language for the ERPNext account.
+* **Language**: Sets the global language for the SOMA account.
 Then language will be changed in all the menus, transactions, masters, etc.
 * **Disable Document Sharing**: Disables share access for all users across the system (except Administrator) to make sure access is only given via permissions.
 Users will only be able to view who the document is shared with and not share the document itself.
 Additionally, assigning a document to a user will be **blocked** if the assignee does have access to the document.